od-b/index_adt/scaling.md

 The size of the set is ≈1.1gb compressed and ≈16gb extracted.

 There are a number of reasons for using this set to perform profiling and experiments.
 During development it was discovered that words such as `bjørn` will be imported as the two words `bj` and `rn` by the tokenizer, and subsequently index.
-This would be fine, if it was not for the fact that the indexer does tokenize query words in the same fashion.
+This would be fine, if it was not for the fact that indexer tokenizes queries in a different manner.
 Due to this discrepancy, any search for 'bjørn' will come up empty.
 Following this observation, performing the tests on a English set seemed intuitive, rather than using a set of documents containing mostly Norwegian terms, as proposed by the assignment paper.
 Apart from this, the files within the set are of varying size, providing a more 'natural' setting than data with fairly uniform file sizes, such as the provided 'cacm' set.